 - Internet: http://shareholder.broadridge.com/VRTS

-- E-mail: Click on “Contact Us” at the bottom of this page.
+- E-mail: Click on “Contact Us” at the top of this page.
 For your protection, please do not include any personal or confidential information, such as a Social Security number, via E-mail message.

 - Mail: Written correspondence should be mailed to:

-Go to the Virtus Shareholder Page to get information about your account.
+Go to http://shareholder.broadridge.com/VRTS and click on “Log In” to get information about your account.

 Virtus Shareowner Services allows you to perform these transactions via the telephone: